Direct answer

 - The official bridge docs say withdrawals do not require Arbitrum ETH from the user, but a 1 USDC withdrawal gas fee is paid on Hyperliquid.

-- This guide is an operational checklist, not support, recovery, or legal advice.
+- This guide is a transfer checklist, not support, recovery, or legal advice.

 Deposit checklist